 Is A Lung Screening Right For Me?

 Lung cancer screening is not appropriate for everyone.
 Only those considered at high risk for lung cancer should be screened.
 You are considered high risk for lung cancer if you are over 50, have a heavy smoking history, and/or have a family history of lung cancer.
-Take the online lung cancer risk assessment to determine if you qualify for a lung cancer screening.

 An important consideration for screening is whether the level of individual risk is high enough for screening to be of benefit.
 Our physicians or your primary care doctor can discuss the benefits and risks of screening to determine what is best for you.